 Figure 5.3.1-1: Architecture for management of IN,MN,ASN

-In the architecture for management of IN, MN and ASN.
+In Figure 5.3.1-1 is represented the architecture for management of IN, MN and ASN, using <mgmtObj> resources.
 As those Managed Entities have their own CSEBase resource, they have the capability to host oneM2M resources.
-When using device management over the service layer, the [memory] resource is directly hosting under the <node> resource of the CSEBase.
+When using device management over the service layer, the [memory] (resp. [dmAgent]) resource is directly hosted under the <node> resource of the CSEBase (resp. under the [flexNode] resource child of the <node> resource).
 In this case, the <node> resource represents the IN, MN, ASN themselves.

 The Driver is the software that interacts with the memory of the device that acquires the total memory and available memory from the system.

-In this case, the [memory] specialization is modified by Driver using internal interface.
-The modification may be done periodically or some other policies which is out of scope of oneM2M standard.
+In this case, the [memory] or [dmAgent] specialization is modified by the Driver using an internal interface.
+The modification may be done periodically or following some other policies, which is out of scope of oneM2M standard.

-Whenever the AE issues retrieve to the [memory] specialization, the value from the resource is returned.
+Whenever the AE issues a retrieve request to the [memory] or [dmAgent] specialization, the value from the resource is returned.

 5.3.2 Management of ADN